derickandrade/Design-Atlas/atlas-docs/docs/using-atlas/about.md

-# About Codex
+# About Atlas

-Codex is the design system for Wikimedia.
-Codex contains the following.
+Atlas is the design system for OpenStreetMap.
+Atlas contains the following.

-- [**Design tokens**](../design-tokens/overview): for writing styles consistent with the [Codex Style Guide for Wikimedia](./../style-guide/overview).
+- [**Design tokens**](../design-tokens/overview): for writing styles consistent with the [Atlas Style Guide for OSM](./../style-guide/overview).
 - [**Components**](../components/overview): for building usable, accessible, translatable applications.
-- [**Icons**](../icons/overview): a collection of icons with language and directionality variants.

-Codex features include the following.
+Atlas features include the following.
 - Wide-ranging support for internationalization and global usage.
 - Web accessibility baked in.
 - Comprehensive browser and device support.